Resonate Junior – Full!

 After high school Kurt continued his interest in music when he moved to Vancouver to enroll in recording engineering courses at CDIS.
 After working in different recording studios, and missing AC/DC by one week, Kurt became homesick for -40 winters and came back to Saskatchewan.

 While studying to be a teacher, Kurt ended up playing in multiple bands that recorded and toured parts of Western and Northern Canada.
 This experience was highlighted with a five week residency north of the Arctic Circle at The Mad Trapper in Inuvik, NWT.

 Kurt continues to play, write, perform, and record music as a passionate hobby that he doesn’t see ending anytime soon.

 Besides loving to play music, Kurt has a voracious appetite for listening, collecting, and patronizing live music.
 Music is the soundtrack to his life and he can’t wait to see what track comes next.

 Kendra Worman has taught Concert Band, Jazz, Choir, Guitar, and Classroom music.
-As a Music Support Facilitator, Kendra also works to help teachers implement a variety of music education strategies in their classrooms.
-Kendra is an active musician in Saskatoon, performing on trombone with the Stone Frigate Big Band and the Howlin’ Huskies Pep Band.
+As a Music Education Facilitator, Kendra also works to help teachers implement a variety of music education strategies in their classrooms.
+Kendra is an active musician, performing on trombone with the Stone Frigate Big Band, the Mountain Ridge Band, and the PSSD House Band.